 338 W. 23rd Street, New York, NY

 SALOME PROJECT is a theatrical performance piece born out of Meg Araneo’s scholarly research into late-nineteenth- and early-twentieth-century cultural infatuations with the archetype of the biblical dancing girl.
 A devised work, the Salome Project considers the figure of the dancing girl as a cultural location where social and political ideas of a specific historical context can be actively explored through text, music, and dance.
-After engaging in several workshops of the piece over the last year, it will be presented as a work in progress in Fall 2017 in Brooklyn, NY.
+After engaging in several workshops of the piece over the last year, it will be presented as a work in progress in summer 2018 in Brooklyn, NY.